 Only 29,120 Miles!
 Boasts 30 Highway MPG and 23 City MPG!
 This Ford Escape delivers a Intercooled Turbo Regular Unleaded I-4 1.5 L/91 engine powering this Automatic transmission.
 Wheels: 17 Sparkle Silver-Painted Aluminum, Variable Intermittent Wipers, Trip Computer.

-This Ford Escape Features the Following Options
+This Ford Escape Comes Equipped with These Options

 Transmission: 6-Speed Automatic w/SelectShift, Transmission w/Oil Cooler, Tires: P235/55R17 A/S BSW -inc: Low-Rolling-Resistance, mini spare, Tailgate/Rear Door Lock Included w/Power Door Locks, Systems Monitor, SYNC Selective Service Internet Access, SYNC Communications & Entertainment System -inc: enhanced voice recognition communication, 911 Assist, 4.2 LCD screen in center stack, AppLink and 1 smart charging multimedia USB port, Strut Front Suspension w/Coil Springs, Steel Spare Wheel, Spare Tire Mounted Inside Under Cargo.

 If you need more information, such as additional Photo's, or a copy of the Free Car Fax History Report we are here to help!
 Give us a call or come visit us at one of our easy to get to locations in Southern California.
 We offer an excellent selection of new and used vehicles and financing options to suit your needs.